mxio/team-collaboration-app/encyclopedia-entries/2-ins.md

 ## Syntax

 The `ins` tag has an opening and closing tag.
 Attributes for this tag are `cite` and `datetime` in addition to [global attributes](http://www.w3schools.com/tags/ref_standardattributes.asp) and [event attributes](http://www.w3schools.com/tags/ref_eventattributes.asp).
 The `cite` and `datetime` attributes' values are shown only in the code so users cannot see the date, time and cite information when browsing the web page.
+They are more important as semantic HTML telling the browser and website manager(s) changes to the document.
 By default, `ins` text will be underlined but that can be changed with CSS.

 ```
   <ins cite="" datetime="">New Text</ins>